MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 #### Control how pictures fit into the layouts

 Before inserting a picture, either as a static file in the layout or from the report dataset, you need to ensure that it does not take up space according to its size, but that it is adjusted to the size that you want in your layout.
 The best way to do this is to encapsulate the picture in a cell in a table, maybe in a 1x1 table introduced only for this purpose.
-When utilizing this technique, when changing the size of the cell, by default it will still adjust to fit the picture.
+Note that when changing the size of a table cell for a picture, by default it will still adjust to fit the picture.
 Therefore, you must also disable the cells ability to change its size dynamically.

-To do this, do as follows:
+To control the picture size using a table, do as follows:

-1. Mark the cell
+1. Mark the cell.
-2. Under Layout, Set Height and Width in the Cell size menu
+2. Under *Layout*, Set *Height* and *Width* in the Cell size menu.
-3. In the Table menu, click Properties.
-On the Table tab, click Positioning and then uncheck the *Automatically resize to fit contents* option
+3. In the *Table* menu, click *Properties*.
+On the *Table* tab, click *Positioning* and then uncheck the *Automatically resize to fit contents* option.

 #### Reducing file size by compressing pictures
-When adding pictures directly to your layout, consider reducing the file size by compressing picture sizes.
+When adding pictures directly to your layout file, such as background images or logos, consider reducing the file size by compressing picture sizes.
 With compression options in Word, you can reduce both the file size and picture dimensions based on how you intend to use the picture, such as the quality needed for print or for viewing the document report on screen or attach to an email.
 You can compress all pictures in the file or just the ones that you select.

-To compress pictures that are part of the layout, do as follows:
+To compress pictures that are part of the layout file, do as follows:
-1. With your file open in your Microsoft Office application, select the picture or pictures that you want to compress.
+1. When your pictures has been inserted into Word, select the picture or pictures that you want to compress.
-2. Under Picture Tools, on the Format tab, in the Adjust group, select *Compress picture* button icon Compress Pictures.
+2. Under *Picture Tools*, on the *Format* tab, in the *Adjust* group, select *Compress picture*.
+Then choose what and how you want to compress and click OK.

 For more information, see [Reduce the file size of a picture in Microsoft Office](https://support.microsoft.com/en-us/office/reduce-the-file-size-of-a-picture-in-microsoft-office-8db7211c-d958-457c-babd-194109eb9535)